 All schools with an SES of 125 or higher have a CTC discount of 80%, ie they attract just 20% of their base funding from government.

 The following table shows the relationship between SES scores and CTC discounts.

 Source: Australian Education Act 2013 (Cth), s.
 54 and Australian Education Amendment Act 2017 (Cth), s.
 36.

 As the table below illustrates, the most disadvantaged non-government schools (those with an SES score of 93 or less) will in 2018 attract the most base funding – $9,858 per primary student and $12,388 per secondary student (plus any applicable funding for disadvantage).

 The most advantaged non-government schools (those with an SES score of 125 or higher) will only receive $2,191 per primary student and $2,753 per secondary student (likewise, before any applicable funding for disadvantage is applied).

 Source: Australian Education Amendment Act 2017 (Cth), s.
 12, 13 and 36.

-Funding for schools that are part of a system is calculated differently.
+Funding for schools that are part of a system is calculated as outlined above, but distributed differently.